mattersupply/code-challenge/README.md

 ## Intro

-This Blog is SSR App with Next.js and React to get GitHub Public Gists lists and URL for any Github User using the Rest API from GitHub
+This Blog is SSR App with Next.js and React to get GitHub Public Gists lists and URL for any Github User.
+For This proyect I'm using the Rest API from GitHub

 ## Install packages